-If you are suffering from periodontal disease and your tooth is infected, then yes, you need to receive an extraction.
+If you are suffering from periodontal disease and your tooth is infected, you need to receive an extraction.
 If you have an impacted tooth, the gums could be preventing it from exiting your mouth.
 Since your tooth cannot break through, it will eventually start to rot.
-Tooth extraction in Vaughan, ON is a suitable treatment for this dilemma.
+Seeking tooth extraction in Vaughan, ON at our dental office is a suitable treatment for this dilemma.

 If you’ve been in a severe accident, sometimes an extraction is the only option, and our emergency dentists are available for same-day procedures.
 The damage might be too dreadful to repair with crowns, bridges, or veneers.
 With overcrowded teeth, removing a tooth or two could help with your bite.

 Which Procedure is Best for You?

 Simple Extraction: This is the most common option of the two.
 Usually performed while under local anesthesia, the dentist will remove a tooth that is visible in the mouth.

 Surgical Extraction: If you have an impacted tooth, a tooth that has broken under the gum line, or severe decay that goes into the roots, you might have to undergo surgery to remove the tooth.
 In this procedure, the doctor performs an incision to move the soft tissues covering the tooth.
 Then the tooth is split into pieces and removed.
 General anesthesia keeps patient’s unconscious for the procedure.